 “….operating a vehicle upon a highway or a frozen public lake, stream, or pond or other place open to the general public, including, but not limited to, an area designated for the parking of motor vehicles, in willful or wanton disregard for the safety of persons or property.”

-Consequences vary between standard reckless driving, reckless driving involving serious injuries and reckless driving involving death.
+Consequences vary between standard reckless driving vs DUI.
+Reckless driving involving serious injuries and reckless driving involving death.
 However, the consequences for standard reckless driving are as follows:

 Most likely.
 If this is a misdemeanor/traffic offense, you can serve up to 93 days in jail.